Company formation in the Czech Republic

 Steps to start a company in the Czech Republic

-The next step is to register the company in the Czech Commercial Register.
-This can be done through a notary or using online services.
-After registration, the company receives an identification number (IČO).
+Registration in the Trade Register | The next step is registering the company in the Czech Commercial Register.
+This can be done either through a notary or online services.
+Once registered, the company is assigned an identification number known as IČO. |

 Basic conditions and requirements